 The last semester that I was in school was when we separated.
 From spring break in 2004 until after my birthday that year in June, I partied.
 Truth be told, I was actually very heartbroken and scared.
 My 21 year-old ego told me that I didn’t need anyone.
 I was going to be just fine.
 Or so I thought…

 I became ill during my final exams that semester.
-While I was home trying to study, my husband had gone to a party and cheated on me at a party with all of my friends watching.
+While I was home trying to study, my husband cheated on me at a party with all of my friends watching.
 Literally!
 A friend of mine, (or so I thought at the time), started slipping me her “magic little pills”, anytime I was feeling sick, or sad, or bored, or even when I was happy.
 I soon found out that the pills took away the hangovers, the heartache, the sickness, and the emptiness.
 They made it easier to smile when I felt like crying.
 My family was so happy for me.
 I was twenty-one-years-old.
 I had filed bankruptcy after my husband left.
 I hated the people I worked with.
 I was alone.

 I realized that I couldn’t maintain my drinking habit and still make it to work on time.
 I started taking more and more Vicodin (a prescription opiate) just to make it through the day.
 I started drinking less.
 Before I knew it, I had put the bottle down completely however, I was taking about 20 to 25 pills a day and I was running out of resources to get more.
 I began dr. shopping, or going from one doctor to another to get enough opiates to feed my habit.
 I started buying them off the street.
 I didn’t want my family to know how ultimately miserable I felt inside.
 I didn’t want to lose my job.